johnny49r/ESP_DSP_FFT/README.md

 # Fast FFT function library for the ESP32-S3 MCU.
 The library provides functions to implement a very fast FFT specifically on the ESP32-S3 MCU with PSRAM.
-These functions are similar to the popular **arduinoFFT** but are several times faster due to the ESP32-S3 DSP support.
+These functions are similar to the popular **arduinoFFT** but are many times faster due to the ESP32-S3 DSP support.

 Hardware support: ESP32-S3 MCU with PSRAM.